 - 4. What happens after the disposition hearing in the Colorado criminal court process?

 1. What is a disposition hearing in Colorado criminal court?

 A disposition hearing is where the court determines whether the case can be “disposed of” before going to a trial.
-At this stage in the Colorado court process, the defendant accepting the prosecutor’s plea offer will dispose of the case, and the accused will be sentenced.
+You accepting the prosecutor’s plea offer will dispose of the case, and you will be sentenced.

 - accept the plea agreement,

 - ask to continue the hearing to a later date, or